 Offering intensive care with 24/7 monitoring, residential treatment is typically 30 days and can cover multiple levels of care.
 Length can range from 14 to 90 days typically.

-We DO NOT ACCEPT state insurance (ACCCHS, Medicaid).
+Legacy DOES NOT ACCEPT state insurance (ACCCHS, Medicaid).
 Legacy Recovery Center accepts only commercial health insurance and self-pay options.
-We can work with most plans, please call for insurance verification.
-Please fill out the form and we’ll let you know if we work with your insurance plan.
-If we don’t work with your carrier, then we will discuss financing options with you.
+They can work with most plans and are in-network with Aetna and Cigna, please contact for insurance verification.
+After verification, they will inform you if they work with your plan and if not, they will discuss other financing options.

 This center treats substance use disorders and mental health conditions.
 You'll receive individualized care catered to your unique situation and diagnosis, learn practical skills for recovery, and make new connections in a restorative environment.